Segway Ninebot Max Review: Overview

-In this Ninebot Max review, we rode the consumer version of the Segway Ninebot Max.
-The Max is basically a more substantial, stronger, longer-ranged version of the ultra-popular Xiaomi Mi M365.
+In this Ninebot Max review, we put the consumer version of the Segway Ninebot Max through extensive riding and real-world performance testing.
+The Max is a more substantial, stronger, longer-ranged version of the ultra-popular Xiaomi Mi M365.
+This is good news because the M365 has already established itself as one of the top electric scooters in the World.
+The Max follows in its footsteps but answers the demand for an even longer-ranged version that is lower maintenance and more durable.

 Overall, the Ninebot Max is a beefier, more-reliable, lower-maintenance, more industrial version of the Xiaomi M365 — the World’s most famous electric scooter.